Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

     ^ 'converted'.
 ```
-The #pointerValueLess: method is a primitive that answers the address of the stack pointer as it was upon entry to the calling method.
-It needs the constant argument (3 in this case, though that may well not be the true value for this example method) since the #foo method has decremented the stack pointer on entry to make room for some number of stack-based temporary variables, and #pointerValueLess: must correct for that, as well as for the procedure call to #pointerValueLess:.
+The `#pointerValueLess:` method is a primitive that answers the address of the stack pointer as it was upon entry to the calling method.
+It needs the constant argument (3 in this case, though that may well not be the true value for this example method) since the `#foo` method has decremented the stack pointer on entry to make room for some number of stack-based temporary variables, and `#pointerValueLess:` must correct for that, as well as for the procedure call to `#pointerValueLess:`.
 The compiler knows how many stack-based temporaries it has allocated space for, so it can use that value as the constant argument.

-The #returningTo: message creates a ReturnPoint instance with the given value for the stack pointer, and pushes it onto the NLR stack.
-Sending #invalidateAndPop to the ReturnPoint lets it know that it should signal an error on any attempt to return through it, since the context it would return from is no longer valid, and pops it from the NLR stack.
+The `#returningTo:` message creates a ReturnPoint instance with the given value for the stack pointer, and pushes it onto the NLR stack.
+Sending `#invalidateAndPop` to the ReturnPoint lets it know that it should signal an error on any attempt to return through it, since the context it would return from is no longer valid, and pops it from the NLR stack.

-The remaining piece of the non-local-return puzzle is the implementation of #return: in ReturnPoint.
+The remaining piece of the non-local-return puzzle is the implementation of `#return:` in ReturnPoint.
 It might look something like this:
 ```
   return: anObject